 The production of beverages is capital intensive but is not characterized by rapid technological change.
 The technological advances that have occurred have generally been of an incremental cost-saving nature, such as the industry's conversion to lighter weight containers or improved blending processes that enhance ingredient yields.
-We are not aware of any anticipated industry-wide changes in technology that would adversely impact our current physical production capacity or cost of production.
+Although we are continually investing in more efficient equipment, we are not aware of any anticipated industry-wide changes in technology that would adversely impact our current physical production capacity or cost of production.

 We own and lease trucks, vans and automobiles used in the sale, delivery and distribution of our products.
-In addition, we lease office and warehouse space, transportation equipment, office equipment and certain manufacturing equipment.
+In addition, we lease warehouse and office space, transportation equipment, office equipment and certain manufacturing equipment.